nionio6915/Euclid_Probe/README.md

   <li>4 - M2x5 countersunk steel screws.
 (2-56 x 3/8 and M2-8 to 10mm length ok)</li>
   <li>2 - M3 screws to attach the board to the carriage.
 Stainless steel button head cap screws (non magnetic) are prefered.
 Regualr cap screws have an interference issue with the heads being as tall or taller than the magnets.</li>
   <li>1 - 2 pin header of your choice: 2.54mm pitch straight, right angled, Dupont or JST XH connector.
 If using the optional SMT LED indicator, this must be a 3 pins connector.</li>
-  <li>1 - SMT LED, of whichever color makes you the happiest, (Optional).
+  <li>1 - SMT LED- Optional.
+Ones with Vf of ~2.2v are best (red, yellow, orange and pale green).
 Any sized component from 0603 - 0805 - 1206 will work and can be soldered to the pads.  </li>
   <li>1 - SMT 1kOhm Resistor (Optional).
 Any sized component from 0603 - 0805 - 1206 will work and can be soldered to the pads.   </li>
 </ol>